 Accessors

-Accessors allow you to retrieve and use data from a data node or from a data store variable.
-The data can be used to set properties and styles, and can even be used in an event payload.
+Accessors allow you to retrieve and use data from a query result or from a data store variable.
+The data can be used to set element properties and styles, and can also be used in an event payload.
 For more information on accessors specific to event payloads, see Event payload.

 There are 3 levels of access: element level, page level, and app level.
 These levels define the scope of the data, or in other words, which pages or elements will have access to it.